Andy Orchard: Biography

 Orchard was born on 27 February 1964 in North London, England.
 He was educated at University College School, then an all-boys private school in London.

 His undergraduate degree was undertaken at both Queens' College, Cambridge, where he read Anglo-Saxon, Norse and Celtic from 1983, and Exeter College, Oxford, where he read English from 1985.
 He graduated in 1987 Bachelor of Arts (BA), which was later promoted to Master of Arts (MA).
 He then undertook postgraduate study at the University of Cambridge, completing his Doctor of Philosophy (PhD) degree in 1990.
-His doctoral thesis was titled The poetic art of Aldhelm.
+His doctoral thesis was titled The Poetic Art of Aldhelm.

 In 1991, Orchard married Clare Brind in Oxford.

 Academic career

 In 1990, Orchard was a fellow of St John's College, Oxford.
 He then returned to the University of Cambridge upon completion of his postgraduate degree.
 In 1991, he became a fellow of Emmanuel College, Cambridge and a lecturer in Anglo-Saxon, Norse and Celtic.
 He served as Emmanuel College's Admissions Tutor for Arts.
 In 1999, he was appointed Reader and Head of the Department of Anglo-Saxon, Norse and Celtic.

 In 2000, he moved to the University of Toronto where he took up the post of Professor of English and Medieval Studies.
 In 2001, he became the associate director of the Centre for Medieval Studies and an Associate of Trinity College, Toronto.
-He became a fellow of Trinity college in 2003, and Director of the Centre for Medieval Studies in 2004.
-He was appointed the 14th Provost of Trinity College, University of Toronto in 2007.
+He became a fellow of Trinity College in 2003, and Director of the Centre for Medieval Studies in 2004.
+He was appointed the 14th Provost of Trinity College in 2007.

 In 2013, he moved to the University of Oxford to take up the post of Rawlinson and Bosworth Professor of Anglo-Saxon and became a fellow of Pembroke College.